ThuanNaN/Finetune-ViT-Cls/README.md

-# Vision Transformer for Image Classification from pre-trained and scratch.
+# Vision Transformer for Image Classification from pre-trained model.